andyatkinson/andyatkinson.github.io/_posts/2021-10-01-find-duplicates-window-function.md

 comments: true
 ---

 Duplicate rows can happen when a database unique constraint is missing.
-Once found, finding and deleting duplicates in a fast way is necessary before adding the database constraint can be added.
+Once found, finding and deleting duplicates in a fast way is necessary before the constraint can be added.

 In this post, you'll find and delete the rows in a single query.
 The query will be complex, but you will build it up in pieces that are more simple.